 Housing Element Implementation Status Continue/Modify/Delete

-moderate-income residents. (affordable as well as market rate Jenning, Mounty, Delete
+moderate-income residents. (affordable as well as market rate somme, mount, percee

-Making available regional and local
+housing developments).

 housing program information to

 residents, and assisting residents in

 contacting housing assistance

 organizations.

 Inform interested developers about the

 range of housing allowed in areas

 outside of Laguna Woods Village,

 including housing for families.

-• Inform interested developers about the
+Inform interested developers about the ^

 State density bonus program incentives

 available for development of affordable

 housing.

 Program 3.A.2: Continue to encourage and Ongoing: Section 13.26.040 of the The City will delete the program

-facilitate the use of the City's density
+facilitate the use of the City's density as the City's residential density

-bonus provisions to provide affordable bonus standards are consistent
+bonus provisions to provide affordable adopted in 2013; Laguna Woods bonus standards are consistent

 housing opportunities.
 Revise the density Municipal Code amended in 2018; see with state law.

 bonus provisions as necessary in the City's Ordinance No. 18-03 and amended in

 Municipal Code to be consistent with State 2020; see Ordinance No. 20-02.

 density bonus law.

-Program 3.A.3: Encourage residents to The City will delete the program
+Program 3.A.3: Encourage residents to Ongoing: The City receives information The City will delete the program

 apply, when available, for the Section 8 and application forms for Section 8 as the City provides referrals to

 rental assistance program (through County housing through the County of Orange the OC Housing Authority as a

 of Orange Housing Authority) for and makes them available to residents normal business practice.

 extremely and very low-income rental from City Hall.

 households.
 Inform local rental property

 owners and eligible residents of Section 8

-assistance and Section 8 waitlist openings
+assistance and Section 8 waitlist openings · ·

 through flyers and the City's website.

 Provide technical assistance during the

 application process to interested

 residents.
 While the City endeavors to

 maintain the current level of assistance

 through the Section 8 (72 vouchers)

 program, the City has no jurisdiction over

 the funding and operation of the Section 8

 voucher program.
-Program 3.A.4: Continue to use CDBG Ongoing: Through June 2017 the City The City will delete the program
+Ongoing: Through lune 2017 the City The City will delete the progress

-funds to fund projects that improve and
+Program 3.A.4: Continue to use CDBG funds to fund projects that improve and

 maintain the quality of the City's housing

 stock and residential infrastructure.
-While • ···································· 2.2.5.
+While Program.
+Uncertainty surrounding the 2.2.3.

 the City endeavors to maintain the current

-level of assistance through the CDBG
+level of assistance through the CDBG well as the impact of increasing

 program, the City has no jurisdiction over compliance requirements and law

-the funding and operation of the CDBG
+the funding and operation of the CDBG enforcement costs on City resources,

 program. resulted in the end of the program.

 Staff continues to evaluate other

 potential, future uses of CDBG housing

 rehabilitation funds.

--